Greg London: Awards

-In 2001 London was presented with the Spotlight Award for "Entertainer of the Year" for his dynamic performances in the corporate world.
+In 2001, London was presented with the Spotlight Award for "Entertainer of the Year" for his dynamic performances in the corporate world.

-Hollywood Music in Media Awards HMMA - On November 19, 2009 Greg London and "Everything I Own" won the award for Best Adult Contemporary Song for the highest charting new artist release and release on an independent label on all three AC Radio airplay charts.
+On November 19, 2009, London and "Everything I Own" won the award for Best Adult Contemporary Song for the highest charting new artist release and release on an independent label on all three AC Radio airplay charts at the Hollywood Music in Media Awards.

-Music Connection magazine awarded Greg London a position on their Hot 100 Unsigned Artists List 2009 in the Adult Contemporary category as reported in the December 2009 issue.
+Music Connection magazine awarded London a position on their Hot 100 Unsigned Artists List 2009 in the Adult Contemporary category as reported in the December 2009 issue.

-Hollywood Music in Media Awards HMMA - 2011 Nominee Best Adult Contemporary Song for "Don't Be So Hard On Yourself".
+He was nominated for Best Adult Contemporary Song for "Don't Be So Hard on Yourself" at the 2011 Hollywood Music in Media Awards.